Step 1- Molds

 Step 4 - Ribbing

-After the C bouts are in place, the rest of the ribbing is attached to the blocks.
+After the C bouts are in place, the rest of the ribbing is attached to the blocks with glue.

 Step 5 - Lining

-A thin wooden lining is placed inside the ribbing to reinforce the violin when the mold is removed.
+A thin wooden lining is placed inside the ribbing to reinforce the violin so it will hold its shape when the mold is removed.

-Wood is then chosen for the top, back (Spruce), and scroll (Maple) of the violin.
+Wood is then chosen for the top and back (generally Spruce), and scroll (generally Maple) of the violin.
 The top and back can be made out of one piece of wood or two pieces glued together.
+The type of wood chosen for violins is very important to the quality of the instrument.

 Step 7 - Arching the Wood